 Addressing the Primary Care Shortage in Utah

-The HRSA-funded Advanced Nursing Education Workforce (ANEW) Program brings better health to rural Utah.
+The HRSA-funded Advanced Nursing Education Workforce (ANEW) Program brings better health to rural and urban underserved Utah.
 Graduate nursing students and community members reap the benefits of rural training opportunities.

-Utah’s rural communities face a shortage of health professionals.
+Utah’s rural and urban underserved communities face a shortage of health professionals.
 The ANEW grant helps address that need by creating partnerships between University of Utah Health and underserved communities.

-Increasing rural training opportunities for graduate nursing students enhances clinical capacity and ensures that more nurse practitioners and certified nurse-midwives will be ready to deliver high-quality primary care for people who need it.
+Increasing rural and urban underserved training opportunities for graduate nursing students enhances clinical capacity and ensures that more nurse practitioners and certified nurse-midwives will be ready to deliver high-quality primary care for people who need it.

 Anew Builds Bridges to Better Health